Quasimurdock/IELTS-Anki-Cards-Generator/README.md

 1. Install `npm` or `pnpm`, here we recommend `pnpm`.
 2. `npm install` or `pnpm install` to pull all dependencies.
-3. `pnpm start` to generate HTML files from Cam dict.
+3. `pnpm start` to generate HTML files from Camb dict.
 4. `pnpm note-mkanki` to generate `apkg` file from HTML files
 5. import output `apkg` file to ur Anki program manually.